Sentierone of the Verzasca Valley

 The itinerary (details) can start either in Mergoscia or at the Verzasca dam.
-In the first case you get to Corippo by walking at a few hundred meters above the artificial lake and from there, you descend to the "Bivio di Corippo".
-In the second case, going from the dam after a long segment in the woods, you cross numerous hamlets of Vogorno before returning back into the woods to reach, once again, the "Bivio di Corippo".
-From here the levelled trail continues to the village of Lavertezzo, extremely popular for the double-arched bridge and for its wonderful pools of green water.
+In the first case you get to Corippo by walking halfway up the hillside above the artificial lake; in the second case, you go through the numerous hamlets of Vogorno before reaching the crossroad “Bivio di Corippo”.
+From here a flat stretch leads to the village of Lavertezzo, extremely popular for the double-arched bridge and for its wonderful pools of emerald green water.

-Proceed to Brione along a segment where only a few years ago a "Sentiero per l’arte" (Trail for Art) was setup.
-You can still see a few sculptures by contemporary Swiss and international artists can still be glimpsed, set in a truly delightful natural context.
-Different works in terms of style, technique and materials used (ceramics, wood, metal, glass and stone).
-As planned, some of the sculptures have "fused" with vegetal and mineral presences of the place, while others have conserved their original aspect.
+Continuing to Brione, the route crosses an area where the creation of an art trail ("Sentiero per l’arte") was tried out a few years ago.
+A few sculptures by contemporary Swiss and international artists can still be glimpsed, set in a truly delightful natural context.
+Different works in terms of style, technique and materials (ceramics, wood, metal, glass, stone).
+As expected, some of the sculptures have "fused" with vegetal and mineral presences of the place, while others have conserved their original aspect.

-The itinerary continues through old buildings and chapels adorned with naive frescoes, small bridges, waterfalls and flowering meadows.
+The path continues, past old buildings and chapels adorned with naive frescoes, small bridges, waterfalls and flowering meadows.
 You might even have a chance to spot some wolf traps on the way, which were used in the past.
-This leads to the last village, Sonogno, which is home to the House of Wool ("Casa della lana") and the Ethnographic Museum that collects the memories of the valley and the history of the chimneysweepers.
-From Sonogno you can go back by bus.
+This leads to the last village, Sonogno, which is home to the House of Wool ("Casa della lana") and the Ethnographic Museum, that collects the memories of the valley and the history of the chimney sweepers.

 Accessible in both directions from late spring until deep into autumn, the "Sentierone" does not present any difficulties.
-The entire trail is however quite challenging for its length (about 9 hours) and it is therefore recommended to complete it in segments.
-For those that do not have much time we recommend choosing the fascinating central segment, requiring 3 full hours.
-You can leave from "Bivio di Corippo" (bus stop), go through Lavertezzo and continue along the "Sentiero per l’arte" all the way to Ganne, where you cross the road and reach the bus stop.
+The entire trail is however quite challenging for its length (about 8 hours).
+But it is possible to split it or to walk along it in small segments.